i18next/react-i18next-gitbook/legacy-v9/step-by-step-guide.md

 i18n.loadNamespaces('anotherNamespace', (err, t) => { /* ... */ });
 ```

-But that will load all upfront or in some custom code where you would need to handle manually that the translations where loaded.
+But that will load all upfront or in some custom code where you would need to handle manually that the translations were loaded.
 So there is a better way.

 #### Use the withNamespaces hoc